originalnicodr/CuratorDiscordBot/readme.md

 ## Final notes

 I made this bot in a free week that I had and it kinda grew up from there.
-Unfortunately I don't have time at the moment to learn front-end programming to make a website showing the shots.
-Hopefully someone will make one and I will be sure to include a link here whenever that happens.

 I apologize that I didn't write the bot so everyone can use the one I am hosting.
 Hopefully the code and explanation here are enough for setting it up yourself, and if not I hope at least you learned something from it.
 I know I did.